NethServer/nethsecurity-docs/reverse_proxy.rst

 When standalone mode is selected, make sure the following requirements are met:

-1. The server must be reachable from outside at port 80.
+1. The firewall must be reachable from outside on port 80.
 The acme client will:

    - temporarily bind to port 80 to serve the authentication challenges
    - temporarily open port 80 to the public Internet to perform the validation.

-   Once the validation is complete, the port 80 is automatically closed.
+   Once the validation is complete, port 80 is automatically closed.
-   Please note that if the port 80 is forwarded to another server, the validation will fail.
+   Please note that if port 80 is forwarded to another server, the validation will fail.

 2. The domains that you want the certificate for must be public domain names associated to server own public IP.
 Make sure you have public DNS name